 For in-person payments using a mobile point-of-sale application, see the In-Person SDK.

 The three payment options work similarly, using a three-step process.
 Only step 1 differs, depending on which in-app solution you implement.

-Before submitting an Android Pay transaction using the Authorize.Net API, follow these steps to integrate Google's Android Pay SDK.
-For the most part, it is the same as Google's Android Pay integration tutorial.
+Before submitting an Google Pay transaction using the Authorize.Net API, follow these steps to integrate Google's Google Pay SDK.
+For the most part, it is the same as the steps in the Google Pay integration tutorial.
 However, there are a few differences, explained below.